MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 1. Install the [Single-project MSIX Packaging Tools](/windows/apps/windows-app-sdk/single-project-msix#install-the-single-project-msix-packaging-tools).

-2. Install the [Visual Studio 2019 C++ extension](https://aka.ms/windowsappsdk/1.0-preview2/extension/VS2019/cpp) or [Visual Studio 2022 C++ extension](https://aka.ms/windowsappsdk/1.0-preview2/extension/VS2022/cpp), depending on your version of Visual Studio.

-3. Install the [Windows App SDK runtime and MSIX packages](../../windows-app-sdk/downloads.md).
-These are required to run and deploy your app.
+2. Install the [Windows App SDK runtime and MSIX packages](../../windows-app-sdk/downloads.md).
+These are required to run and deploy your [unpackaged](../../windows-app-sdk/deploy-unpackaged-apps) app.

-4. Create a new app using the "Blank App, Packaged (WinUI 3 in Desktop)" project template.
-Starting with a packaged app is required to use XAML diagnostics.

-5. Install the [Microsoft Visual C++ Redistributable (VCRedist)](/cpp/windows/latest-supported-vc-redist) for the appropriate architecture
+3. Install the [Microsoft Visual C++ Redistributable (VCRedist)](/cpp/windows/latest-supported-vc-redist) for the appropriate architecture

     - The latest version of the redistributable is compatible with the latest Visual Studio GA release, as well as all versions of Visual Studio used to build Windows App SDK binaries.
     - Insider builds of Visual Studio may have installed a later version of VCRedist, and running the public version will then fail with this error, which can be ignored: